azagniotov/stubby4j/docs/WEBSOCKETS_CONFIGURATION_HOWTO.md

 ### on-open

-The object `on-open` describes the behavior that `stubby4j` websocket server initiates first when the WebSocket connection between the server and a client is established.
-With the `on-open` object you can configure _what events_ your client should receive and in _what manner_, upon established connection without the need for the client to request them first.
+The object `on-open` describes the behavior that `stubby4j` websocket server initiates when the WebSocket connection between the server and a client is established.
+With the `on-open` object you can configure _what events_ the connected client should receive and in _what manner_.
+The server starts the event sending first, upon established connection, without waiting for the connected client to request them first.

 Do note the difference between the `on-open` server behavior VS the [on-message](#on-message) (discussed further) server behavior: with the behavior defined in [on-message](#on-message), the server requires an explicit request (i.e.: a trigger) from the connected client to start sending events.